-During this period of time, progress will be displayed in the window caption.
+During this period, progress will be displayed in the window caption.
 All other utility features will be temporarily disabled during the test.
 Usually, the test takes longer when using larger panel sizes.
 Please click "Cancel" if want to abort to sue other features.

 For testing LCD noise interference with specific display patterns, please change "Test Pattern".
 Currently "White", "Black", and "Checkerboard" are supported.
 Please be aware that after pressing the "Start" button, the LCD will display the specified pattern in full screen mode until the test finishes.
+The utility will obtain 50 instances of raw data for each node and use these raw data to calculate standard deviation for each node.

-2.2.2 Test Analysis
+3.2.2 Test Analysis

+The utility uses standard deviation (SD) and difference threshold values to judge the noise level.
 According to the standard deviation calculated from the raw data, the program will be categorized nodes on the touch panel as "Best", "Normal," and "Noisy" and mark them respectively in white, blue, and red.